 Once the setup is complete, you can push your changes to the GitHub repo.
 Travis-CI should start building your project.
 Travis will confirm whether the build was successful or not.
 The success of the build implies that the application is opening while it might crash later which is not taken into consideration.

 The build will be pushed back to GitHub from where the HockeyApp will pick it up.
 The question here is how does the HockeyApp work?

-The first step is to link HockeyApp SDK with GitHub.
+The first step is to link the HockeyApp SDK with GitHub.
 Then the developer or any team member will create a login.
-Upon login, you will receive a key which has to be added in the application.
-The key remains same throughout which has to be added every time you start a new project.
+Upon login, you will receive a key that has to be added to the application.
+The key remains the same throughout which has to be added every time you start a new project.

 The pull request is merged in the develop branch of GitHub from where the build automatically goes to the HockeyApp so that the testers or clients can download it.

 With HockeyApp the process is simpler and a little less time consuming as the app is installed over the air without much struggle.
 It is installed directly into the device from the download page.